Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 Paul Jenkins is Managing Director of leading packaging innovation consultancy ThePackHub.
 Paul has had a long career in packaging and marketing.
 Paul founded ThePackHub in 2012 to help brand owners, retailers and suppliers with their packaging innovation.
-ThePackHub delivers technical packaging support, publishes packaging reports, hosts events as well as collating their leading packaging innovation database.
-The Innovation Zone has more than 4,200 initiatives from around the world and is updated a rate of up to 20 a week.
-To find out more, visit: www.thepackhub.com
+ThePackHub delivers technical packaging support, publishes packaging reports, hosts events as well as collates their leading packaging innovation database.
+The Innovation Zone has more than 4,200 initiatives from around the world and is updated at a rate of up to 20 a week.

 - Managing the growth of ThePackHub to ensure that we expand fast enough to meet demand.
 New ways of shopping necessitate new methods of packaging and the “concept to production” lead time is under pressure as retailers try to keep up with changes in shopper behaviour.

 - Understanding what the best opportunities for the business are and then ensuring we devote the appropriate attention to make them happen.
-For all businesses in the sector the pandemic has created opportunities as well as presenting challenges.
+For all businesses in the sector, the pandemic has created opportunities as well as presented challenges.
 It’s how we deal with those that will define our long-term success.

 Three forecasts for the sector